DCMLab/AudioThumbLib/README.md

 # AudioThumbLib

-A simple Python library and command-line tool for audio thumbnailing using the dynamic-programming algorithm of Müller *et al.* (2013) and Jiang *et al.* (2014).
+AudioThumbLib is a Python library and command-line tool for audio thumbnailing, building on the dynamic-programming algorithm of Müller *et al.* (2013) and Jiang *et al.* (2014).
+It attempts to determine both the placement and duration of the optimal thumbnail, within a range of acceptable durations and other parameters.

+## Documentation

+See docstrings within the [source code](https://github.com/DCMLab/AudioThumbLib/blob/master/src/AudioThumbLib.py).

 ## Installation